-We stayed at Hotel Am Markt in Bacharach – 65 Euros for a double room, the cheapest on our trip.
+We stayed at Hotel Am Markt in Bacharach.
+65 Euros for a double room, the cheapest on our trip.
 It’s great being back in Germany after expensive Switzerland.
 We stayed in Room 2 which is the only one with a balcony.
-Comfortable, clean, no frills but cheap – 4 out of 5 considering everything.
-And right accross from the Altes Haus for those nights when you stagger back after too much to drink.
+Comfortable, clean, no frills but cheap.
+4 out of 5 considering everything.
+And right across from the Altes Haus for those nights when you stagger back after too much to drink.

-Bacharach might not have been as WOW as some of the other places on this trip but it ended up as one of our favorite spots (along with Venice and Lauterbrunnen – all for different reasons.
+Bacharach might not have been as WOW as some of the other places on this trip but it ended up as one of our favorite spots along with Venice and Lauterbrunnen – all for different reasons.
 We will definitely come back (partly because we agreed we have to come back to celebrate our wedding anniversary).